Senior CPI(M) leader T Sivadasa Menon dies at 90 | Politics

 Senior CPI(M) leader and former Kerala finance minister T Sivadasa Menon died on Tuesday due to age-related ailments, party sources said.
 He was 90.

 He is survived by two daughters.
-His cremation will be held on Wednesday at Manjeri.
+The cremation will be held on Wednesday at Manjeri.

 Starting his career as a high school teacher in Mannarkkad, Menon entered politics by organising teachers' unions.